Webziee/Auto-Legit-Cars/README.md

 communicate with each other.
 The app includes features that makes the clients and the company's lives much easier such as viewing, uploading, WhatsApp messaging integration, booking a test drive, advanced searching, and to be implemented: a favourites feature and a price comparison tool.
-The app helps connect the company and its clients by providing a platform where users can quickly view cars for sale and submit their own cars for review, ensures a seamless digital experience for users by doing away with the necessity for physical paperwork and in-person company visits.
+The app helps connect the company and its clients by providing a platform where users can quickly view cars for sale and submit their own cars for review, while also ensuring a seamless digital experience for users by doing away with the necessity for physical paperwork and in-person company visits.
 #### 5.1.1 Key Things To Note
 - Interactions are between the comapny and client only, one to one relationship.
 - In the view page, customers will only be able to see the cars for sale by the company.